Ellwood Explorers: In Full Swing

-On Saturday, June 8, the Ellwood House Museum will present “Lunch at the Little House,” a free program for kids and families of all ages.
+On Saturday, September 14, the Ellwood House Museum will present “In Full Swing,” a free program for kids and families of all ages.

-“Lunch at the Little House” is the second of eight monthly programs as part of Ellwood Explorers, the Ellwood House Museum’s youth educational series.
-Programs are free of charge, last approximately one hour, and will be relocated indoors in case of inclement weather.
+“In Full Swing” is the sixth of eight monthly programs as part of Ellwood Explorers, the Ellwood House Museum’s youth educational series.
+Programs are free of charge and last approximately one hour.

-All ages are welcome, registration is required.
+All ages are welcome.
+Space is limited to 50 attendees, and registration is required.
 For more information or to register to attend, please visit ellwoodhouse.org/learn or call (815) 756-4609.